jrunestone/mobile-robotics-server/README.md

 I (Johan Runsten) authored the server program and Niklas Bivald authored the client (not hosted here, see below).

-If it's still up, you can visit http://mobilerobotics.sourceforge.net/ for pictures and more information.
+There is a "paper" in the repo explaining everything about the project and the code.
+Also, if it's still up, you can visit http://mobilerobotics.sourceforge.net/ for pictures and more information.